openequella/openequella.github.io/guides/InstallationAdminGuide.md

 11. Click Return to Institution Management to view the new institution on the Institutions page.

 Installation of the EQUELLA server is now complete.
 Login to the institution as the TLE_ADMINISTRATOR to administer and configure the institution.

+## Equella Configs

+Note: When using Equella on Windows and changing the equellaserver or equellaserver-config properties, you'll need to reinstall the service.

+### Available Equella Configs

+* Config: freetextIndex.defaultOperator = AND
+  * Release(s) Valid: 5.2? - 6.3+
+  * Location: optional.properties in /plugins/com.tle.core.freetext
+  * Comments: Indicates if default search terms should be performed with an implicit AND or OR.
+Defaults to AND

+* Config: can.access.internet = true
+  * Release(s) Valid: 6.1-QA2 - 6.3+
+  * Location: optional-config.properties
+  * Comments: Allows the URL checker to run.
+Defaults to true.

+* Config: com.tle.core.tasks.RemoveOldAuditLogs.daysBeforeRemoval = 120
+  * Release(s) Valid: At least 6.0-QA3,6.1-QA2, 6.2-GA+
+  * Location: optional-config.properties
+  * Comments: Set the number of days to keep audit logs in Equella before the scheduled task truncates them.
+Default is 120 days (~4 months).
+  *
+### Internal Equella Configs

+These configurations should be used only with the utmost care.

+* Config: tomcat.useBio = false
+  * Release(s) Valid: 6.4-GA +
+  * Location: optional-config
+  * Comments: Default is false (Tomcat will by default use the NIO connectors).

+* Config: tomcat.maxThreads = 100
+  * Release(s) 6.2-GA +
+  * Location: optional-config
+  * Comments: Default is 100.

+* Config: sessions.neverPersist = false
+  * Release(s) Valid: 6.3-GA +, 6.2-QA1 +
+  * Location: optional-config
+  * Comments: Default is 'false'.
+In 6.2-QA1 that setting this config to true will stop Equella from inserting data into tomcat_sessions.

+### Equella URLs

+* equella inst url/language/download/refresh : *Refreshes the language caches, but you'll have to hit it on each node*

+* equella inst url/access/sched
+uledtasksdebug.do: *Landing page of the scheduled tasks in Equella allows the tasks to be manually kicked off by clicking on the task link.*

+* equella inst url/some
+equella tree?$DEBUG$ : *Displays the supported and unsupported parameters.
+Also displays the section tree structure*

+* equella inst url/logon.do?NO_AUTO_LOGIN : *Bypasses auth redirections, for example, for CAS, and presents the normal Equella login page.
+The =true is optional - the key just needs to be present.*

+* equella inst url/logon.do?NO_IP_LOGIN : *Bypasses IP login and presents the normal Equella login page.
+The =true is optional - the key just needs to be present.*

+* equella inst url/logon.do?logout=true  : *Forces a user to log out.*

 ## Manage Databases